bermeom/Deep-Reinforcement-Learning/docs/Environments.md

 	- Unity Machine Learning
 		- 3D Ball

-Raw Image Inputs (2 dimensions):
+Image Inputs (2 dimensions):

 	- Pygame
 		- Catch
 	- Gym
 		- Breakout
 		- Pong
+	- CARLA

 ### Notes

 1) It is easy to add new environments.

-2) More info on Unity Envs: [Unity ML GitHub](https://github.com/Unity-Technologies/ml-agents).

-3) To export a Unity Env .bytes file to run the trained model on Unity:
+2) To export a Unity Env .bytes file to run the trained model on Unity:
 Execute this function on the algorithm when a saved trained model of the env is in _trained_models_ folder:
 	<sub>from sources.source_unity_exporter import *
 	export_ugraph (self.brain, "./trained_models/" + trainedmodel, envname, nnoutput)